UPSTREAM STRATEGIC ADVISORY

 Who we work with

-Water risk does not sit inside a single organization.
-It emerges from the interaction of institutions responsible for infrastructure, industry, finance, and governance.
+Water risk does not sit inside a single organization, asset, project, or balance sheet.
+It emerges from the interaction of public systems, private operations, capital, governance, infrastructure, regulation, and trust.

-BlueVector works with organizations responsible for shaping those decisions.
+BlueVector works with organizations responsible for water commitments that must hold up under pressure.

 Public water and wastewater utilities

-For municipal leaders seeking ongoing decision support, the Decision Leadership Network provides a standing annual subscription.
+For municipal leaders seeking ongoing decision support, BlueBench provides a standing annual subscription.

 Investors in water

-Investors and lenders who need to know whether the organization behind the plan can actually deliver it.
+Investors and lenders who need to know whether the organization behind a water commitment can deliver, govern, and sustain it over the life of the investment.

 Philanthropic and development organizations

-Foundations and international programs working to strengthen water systems.
+Foundations and international programs working to strengthen water systems beyond a single project, grant cycle, or technical intervention.

 Industrial and corporate water users